Chandra's insights into SN 2023ixf: Results and discussion

 \subsection{SN 2023ixf X-ray characteristics}

 Table \ref{tab:xspec} lists the best fit model parameters and the derived flux values.
 Due to the limited energy range, the \chandra\ observations could not constrain the plasma temperature.
 We use the temperature of 34 keV in the first spectrum, as obtained in the nearly coincident \nustar\ data \citep{grefenstette+23}.
 As discussed below, we find that during the \chandra\ observation epochs, the column density and the luminosity evolution follow the standard wind scenario under constant mass-loss rate $\rho\propto r^{-2}$ \citep{cf17}.
 Based on this we scale temperature to $t^{-2/(n-2)}$ \citep[where $n$ is the power-law index of the ejecta density profile][]{cf17}.

-If we assume $n \sim 10$, the temperature at the second epoch should be around 21 keV $t^{-0.25}$.
+If we assume $n \sim 10$, the temperature should evolve as $34$ keV $(t/13 \ {\rm day})^{-0.25}$.
+Thus at the second epoch the temperature should be 21 keV.
 While the temperature may only be approximate, this does not introduce significant errors in our modeling.
 We find that for a 20\% change in the plasma temperature, the column density changes by only 5\% and the flux normalization changes by 1.5\%

 The high plasma temperature likely means that the X-ray emission is arising from the forward shock.
 We do not see a low energy plasma.
 It is possible if the CSM density is high enough that a cool dense shell forms between the forward and reverse shocks and most of the lower temperature emission from the reverse shock is absorbed.
-In the forward shock interpretation, the shock velocity can be deduced as $v_{\rm sh} = (16 kT/ (3 \mu))^{1/2} = 5000(kT /34\,keV)^{1/2}$\,\kms, where $k$ is Boltzmann’s constant and $\mu$ is the mean particle weight which is taken to be 0.61 here.
+In the forward shock interpretation, the shock velocity can be deduced as $v_{\rm sh} = (16 kT/ (3 \mu))^{1/2} = 5000(kT /34\,{\rm keV})^{1/2}$\,\kms, where $k$ is Boltzmann’s constant and $\mu$ is the mean particle weight which is taken to be 0.61 here.
 Our velocity estimate is slightly smaller than the value of 8500 \kms\ derived by \citet{jg+23}, based on H$\alpha$ and H$\beta$ line profiles.
 This suggests that either the H$\alpha$ and H$\beta$ profiles are arising from physically distinct regions than the X-ray emission or the shock velocity is evolving to a lower value, since \citet{jg+23} derived the above ejecta velocity at earlier epochs.